crousty24-bit/rock-paper-scissors/README.md

 * Step 2 is done : get the player's choice is working **✅** (for now..) : 2 func variants
 * Step 3 is done : func playRound is working **✅** func human choice is case sensible **✅** also returns null if answer not whats expected
 * Step 4 is done : get the player and computer's scores, incr by 1 each time a round is played **✅**
-* Step 5 working on : func game loop => its looping currently but still need to set it for 5 rounds !
+* Step 5 is done : func game loop for 5 rounds, keeps track of scores incr, declares a winner, then ask to start another game, reseting **✅**
-* Step 6
+* Step 6 is done : cleaning code structure, add comments **✅**
+* **Step 7 : will come back to this later on to add screen-display (text, scores, etc.) to improve GUI**